-We hadn’t heard any rumblings of this up until the announcement and Sony didn’t really delve too much into any other differences between the two machines.
+It doesn’t look like there will be any other differences between the two machines, with both consoles also set for the same UK release date on 19 November.
 For instance, if we’re having to rely solely upon downloads, will the Digital Edition come with a larger SSD inside?
 Possibly upping the sub 1TB drive that was previously said to be inside the PS5.

 Related: Best PS5 games